Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Compatible unitary coboundary weak Hopf algebras

 To do this, we consider the tensor structure of ${\mathcal C}({\mathfrak g}, q, \ell)$ ($q$ not necessarily minimal) of \cite{Wenzl}.
-This gives rise to the mentioned forgetful functor $W$, and we introduce a weak tensor structure on $W$, and in this way we have a canonical w-Hopf algebra $A_W({\mathfrak g}, q, \ell)$.
+This gives rise to the mentioned forgetful functor $W$, and we shall construct a natural weak tensor structure on $W$, and in this way we have a canonical weak Hopf algebra $A_W({\mathfrak g}, q, \ell)$.

-When $q$ is a minimal root of order large enough the work of \cite{Wenzl} shows that $U_q({\mathfrak g})$ is a Hermitian coboundary Hopf algebra with compatible involution (in a topological sense), we review this result in Theorem \ref{U_q_as_a_hermitian_ribbon_h}.
+When $q$ is a minimal root of unity, the work of \cite{Wenzl} implies that $U_q({\mathfrak g})$ is a Hermitian coboundary Hopf algebra with compatible involution (in a topological sense), see Theorem \ref{U_q_as_a_Hermitian_ribbon_h}.
 This Hermitian structure underlies the unitary structure of ${\mathcal C}^+({\mathfrak g}, q, \ell)$.
-We summarize the main result of this section.

-\begin{thm} Let $q$ be a minimal root of large enough order defined in \ref{minimal_root}, \ref{large_enough}.
-Then there is a natural linear functor constructed by Wenzl \cite{Wenzl}.
-This functor admits a weak tensor structure such that $A_W({\mathfrak g}, q, \ell):={\rm Nat(W)}$ is a unitary coboundary w-Hopf algebra with compatible involution and with antipode of Kac type.
-There is a natural epimorphism of $^*$-algebras